 A peninsula is explained as a land projection that is connected to the mainland but surrounded by water on three sides.
-Florida fulfills this definition since it is surrounded by waters on three sides – the Gulf of Mexico to its west, Atlantic Ocean to its east and the Straits of Florida to its south.
+Florida fulfills this definition since it is surrounded by waters on three sides – the Gulf of Mexico to its west, the Atlantic Ocean to its east, and the Straits of Florida to its south.
 The state has 1,200 miles of coastline and shares its northern borders with the states of Georgia and Alabama.

 Located at Latitude 24° 30’ to 31’ N and Longitude 79° 48’ W to 87° 38’ W, Florida is spread over 65,755 sq. miles, stretching 361 miles from east to west and 447 miles from north to south.
 The extensive coastline includes 663 miles of beaches.
 The average elevation of the state is 100 feet, with large parts located at or close to sea level.

 The peninsula sits on a karst limestone plateau located on a bedrock called the Florida Platform.
 The state includes smaller peninsulas and includes Fairpoint Peninsula, St John’s River Peninsula, Pinellas Peninsula, Interbay Peninsula, and Cape Sable.

 The state can be classified into four regions: Florida Keys – an archipelago comprising 1,700 islands; Everglades – an international bio-reserve and a World Heritage Site; Coastal plains of the Gulf Coast and Atlantic Coast; and the Uplands of north and northwest Florida.